19. Juni 2026 Johannes Wolters

 I would have loved that we would live in a time that when your film would have come out, everybody would have said, yes, we know, we are all against war.
 Another anti-war film, so what?
 But now in our modern day reality your film hits the zeitgeist on the nose and comes at the right time.

 Hisko Hulsing: That is true but that is pure coincidence.
-And I actually, I took out some stuff lately in the last half year because the times changed.
+And I actually took out some stuff from the film in the last half year because the times changed.
 I was always looking at the right wing people as sort of closet fascists.
 They were not really openly about it.
-The times have changed.
-People are openly… I mean, they are like Elon Musk giving the Hitler salute.
-Tha is like being openly fascist.
-I mean, he says, he did not do it, but we all saw it.
+But the times have changed.
+People are openly… I mean, like Elon Musk giving the Hitler salute.
+That is being openly fascist.
+I mean, he says he did not do it, but we all saw it.
 He did it twice, you know.
 So he is openly fascist.
-So that is why I took out some stuff in the beginning.
-The opening shot with the millions of violin players and then that stage, there used to be those bowls on top with all the fires as with the Olympic Games in 1936 in Nazi Germany.
-I took them out, things like that, because I thought, no, this is getting too fascist.
+That is why I took out some stuff in the beginning.
+In the opening shot with the millions of violin players, there used to be those bowls on top of the stage with all the fires, as with the Olympic Games in 1936 in Nazi Germany.
+I took things like that out, because I thought, no, this is too on the nose.
 I mean, it has to evoke those images, but it cannot really be like a „Triumph des Willens“.
 So I took it out because suddenly I realized that now there are people who like that kind of shit.
 I made it more universal, actually.

 There’s a very famous Disney short film from the 1940s.